Efficient Post-Training Refinement of Latent Reasoning in Large Language Models: Method

 Here, \( \text{MSE}(\cdot) \) denotes mean squared error between embeddings, and \( \eta \) is a fixed step size.
 This update is done through forward passes and gradient computation at the embedding level only.
 No model parameters are changed.
 The adjustment is lightweight and compatible with training-free inference, and can be applied once or iteratively depending on the step length.

 This contrastive search provides a self-correction mechanism during reasoning.
 It helps the model adjust its latent trajectory without relying on external feedback or additional samples.
-This mimics the role of conflict monitoring and adjustment of the ACC in human reasoning~\cite{botvinick2001conflict}.
+This mimics the role of conflict monitoring and ACC adjustment in human reasoning~\cite{botvinick2001conflict}.

-Coconut does not have any correction mechanism.
+Currently, Coconut does not have any correction mechanism.
 If the reasoning goes off track, it cannot adjust or recover.
 CoT~\cite{wei2022chain} and Tree-of-Thoughts~\cite{yao2023tree} use external sampling or search to fix errors, but they rely on generating intermediate text.
-In contrast, our method updates the latent state directly using internal feedback from stronger models.
-This allows for efficient and flexible reasoning without relying on token-level outputs or any training.
+In contrast, our method updates the latent state directly using internal feedback from contrastive direction.
+This is efficient and flexible, without relying on token-level outputs or any training.